 Focus on Value Instead of Cost

-Each model adheres to its own price formation principles.
-As mentioned before, within the project outsourcing model you’ll typically have to pay for the services of project managers and business analysts, as well as for the time the developers had spent on the vendor’s bench before they joined your project.
+- As we’ve discussed before, within the outsourcing model developer rates include additional expenses on project managers, business analysts, and cover for the time the developers had spent on the vendor’s bench before they joined your project.

-However, if you work with an extended team, you work with your developers directly, and pay just for their services.
-There will also be a single fee the vendor will charge for maintaining your team, but since the fee is fixed, you’ll always know how much you have to pay at the end of the month.
+- There will also be a single fee the vendor will charge for maintaining your team, but since this fee is fixed, you’ll always know how much you have to pay at the end of the month.

 Visit the Outsourcing Vendor